Chagos Archipelago sovereignty dispute: Universal Postal Union banned BIOT stamps

 The Universal Postal Union (UPU), a UN specialized agency for postal matters, officially recognized the Chagos Archipelago as part of Mauritius on 27 August 2021.
 The decision was made during the 27th Universal Postal Congress in Abidjan, Côte d'Ivoire, with 77 votes in favor, 6 against, and 41 abstentions.
 As a result, the UPU will no longer register, distribute, or forward postage stamps from the "British Indian Ocean Territory," which previously included the Chagos Archipelago.
 This follows the 2019 UN General Assembly directive, based on advice from the International Court of Justice, affirming Mauritius' sovereignty over the archipelago.
 The UPU, as a UN agency, is required to align with UN decisions, bringing the matter to its governing body for resolution.
-All post from the Chagos Islands must now bear stamps from Mauritius and stamps marked British Indian Ocean Territory now won't be recognised.
+All post from the Chagos Islands must now bear stamps from Mauritius and stamps marked British Indian Ocean Territory now will not be recognised.